invigos/firepad/README.md

     * `firebase-adapter.js` - Handles integration with Firebase (appending operations, triggering retries, presence, etc.).
 * `test/` - Jasmine tests for Firepad (many of these were borrowed from ot.js).

+#### Working locally and debugging

+Usually you don't need manually handle building of firepad, but if you want to debug something locally you may need to do that.

+Set INVIGOS_PATH var to where you storing project e.g. `INVIGOS_PATH='/home/alukin/proj/Invigos/E6Invigos'` (on Linux it can be saved inside `~/.profile` so you don't need to re-type it each time)

+after that you can use `npm run deploy` to build and deploy resulting firepad lib into your webapp folder

+---

 ## Contributing